Lancelotbronner/RimworldExtractor/README.md

 - Collects XML tag and attribute examples
 - Includes tag context, so you will know the parent of tags under `li`
-- Includes modules, definitions and filepaths for a better overview
+- Includes modules, definitions, and filepaths for a better overview
-- Reports are simple SQLite databases for easier transformation and consumption
+- Consume those reports as either SQLite or JSON

 ## Roadmap

+I have some functionality to configure the behaviour per tag and attributes.
-I'd like to provide a versioned JSON format which mirrors the SQLite database.
+I'd like to add them to the commands and possibly expand on them.

 Here's what I'd like to improve on the analysis: